-July, 2013 - Overview for the Month
+July 2021 - Overview for the Month

 The month of July is dedicated to The Precious Blood of Jesus.
 The entire month falls within the liturgical season of Ordinary Time, which is represented by the liturgical color green.
 This symbol of hope is the color of the sprouting seed and arouses in the faithful the hope of reaping the eternal harvest of heaven, especially the hope of a glorious resurrection.
 It is used in the offices and Masses of Ordinary Time.
-The last portion of the liturgical year represents the time of our pilgrimage to heaven during which we hope for reward.

 The feasts on the General Roman Calendar celebrated during the month of July are: